 The basis of any Inheritance Claim is that the deceased had a moral obligation to provide for the claimant.
 If this is the case, then it must be shown that the provision made in the Will (if any) was not adequate for the claimant’s proper maintenance, education or advancement in life.

 It is important to note that Inheritance claims are subject to strict time limits.
-So, if you are concerned, be sure to get legal advice as soon as possible or you may be barred from making a claim.
+So, if you are concerned or unsure if you’re amongst those who can contest a Will, be sure to get legal advice from an estate planning attorney as soon as possible or you may be barred from making a claim.